Jheller11/nasa-images/README.md

 ## Tasks

 - [x] Update to CRA 2.0
+- [x] Refactor Epic (remove bug when switching between image types)
-- [ ] Clean up presentation of Epic slideshow
+- [x] Clean up presentation of Epic slideshow
 - [ ] Expand testing
 - [ ] Improve list of links in when clicking on a result (add data)
 - [ ] Add more data sources
+- [ ] Refactor to use Loading component as HOC (see resources.md for tutorial)

 ## Built With